Cyriaque Lamar

 Future, New Jersey - section break

-The water was cold, but she didn’t shiver.
-Her lungs were calm, even if she’d lost her memory crown.
+The water was cold, but her lungs were calm, even if she’d lost her memory crown.

-Panic stanched, she allowed herself to drift deeper, into the endless still.
+Panic stanched, she allowed herself to drift into the endless still.

 After sinking for minutes or days, Tippi saw the faraway aura of thermal vents, and the current whisked her to the light.

-The pig wove across fields of towering white smokers; the ancient vents wept thin strains of silicon and calcium into the seawater.
-Below her undulated tube worms, tangled in the dark.
+She wove across fields of towering white smokers; the ancient vents wept thin strains of mineral into the seawater.
+Below her undulated tube worms, tangled and paranoid.
 A see-through eel idled by, gumming at nothing.
-Hunched shrimps ignored the pig, as they shambled from hotspot to hotspot.
+Shrimps shambled by, hunched furtive from hotspot to hotspot.

+The white smokers rose higher and hardened off, sclerotic.
+Soon, she beheld the largest hydrothermal vent on the floor.
 The great vent spurted out sulfides in hot blasts.
-Vast volumes of iron and copper washed over the pig, but the metals didn’t sear or stain.
-Rather, she permitted the current to deposit her at the vent’s burning peak.
+Vast volumes of iron and copper washed over the her, but the metals didn’t sear or stain.
+Rather, the current deposited her at the vent’s burning peak.

 Tippi gave the abyssal zone a final glance, and tumbled into the vent.